The UK Paintball Sports Federation (UKPSF) is a voluntary body that exists to promote and support the sport of paintball in all its various forms.

 Liaising with Government

-The UKPSF is also leading efforts to secure formal recognition of paintball as a sport in the UK and the opportunity that provides to raise public awareness of paintball as a sporting discipline.
-Such increased public awareness and understanding has the potential to lead to greater participation, mainstream media coverage, access to development funding and, in the long-term, even inclusion in multi-sport events (such as the Olympics).
+Once achieved this will provide a host of opportunity's and will give paintball increased public awareness and understanding, this in turn has the potential to lead to greater participation, mainstream media coverage, access to development funding and, in the long-term, even inclusion in multi-sport events (such as the Olympics).

 Having a broadly based and substantial membership is important to the UKPSF’s ability to represent the interests of paintball.
 Consequently another of the UKPSF’s objectives is constantly to increase the number of members.
 To that end, the UKPSF has developed schemes in conjunction with insurers and others to provide membership benefits for both players and companies involved in the sport.
 This is an on-going process that will see member benefits expanding and improving.
 Membership is open to all with an interest in paintball and can now be obtained via the UKPSF’s membership system.